 Can I get a receipt for the CHILDREN TAX CREDIT?
 Unfortunately, not any longer.
 This program has been abolished by the federal government starting in the 2017 year.
 Receipts for your payment are issued through the Zone4.ca website.
 If you are missing your receipt or require a detailed one, please contact us through this website.

 Why is crosscountry skiing so inexpensive in Fernie?
 There are two main reasons.
-First, we have received some considerable financial support from the BC government over the years.
-And second, the activities of the Fernie Nordic Society are all run by volunteers.
-The club has only one part time paid employee, the administration assistant to the club president.
+First, we have received some considerable financial support from the City of Fernie and BC province over the years.
+And second, the activities of the Fernie Nordic Society are mostly run by volunteers.
+The club has a part time paid administration assistant to the club president and one part time trail groomer.
 The Society encourages all volunteers to come forward in order to keep all membership costs low.

 What is the main operating EXPENSE of the club?
 Grooming of the trails at the Elk Valley Nordic Centre costs about $300 for a single pass.
 This adds up to our largest operational expense.
 It is also the item deemed the most important one as reported in our last survey of members and trail users.